Carepatron/Carepatron-Test-Full/README.md

 ### Backend requirements
 - Must use a RESTful API to fetch and save data
 - Must use .NET

-### Additional information:
-- Email back to us a .zip file with the application, and any notes in the email (see below)
-- Treat this like a real world project - if you’ve only got limited time, what’s the MVP for this?
-- Include any notes you think are relevant
-  - What would you do if you had the whole week to complete this?
-  - What would you do next?
-  - How was this test overall?
-I.e too hard, too easy, how long it took etc

 ## Designs